- Home to LMIC

 In addition, because the QCEW program is considered the "universe," other programs (such as CES) draw their sample of whom to survey from this program.

-The demand for workers needed yearly is based on two factors: the number of jobs expected to be available due to growth, and the number of jobs expected to be available due to replacement need.
+The demand for workers needed yearly (average annual openings) is based on three factors: the number of jobs expected to be available due to growth (or employment change), the number of jobs expected to be available due to the need to replace workers exiting the labor force completely (or exits), and the number of jobs expected to be available due to the need to replace workers transfering from one occupation to another (or transfers).

-Total jobs are the summation of job openings due to growth and job openings due to replacement.
+Total average openings are the summation of job openings due to all three factors.

-Annualized results are calculated by dividing by 11, the number of years in the projection period.
-Note: Average Annual Demand is an estimate that results from division.
-It is not the number of job vacancies in any specific year within the projections period.
+Annualized results are calculated by dividing by 10, the number of years in the projection period.
+Please Note: Average annual openings is an estimate that results from division; is it is not the number of job vacancies in any specific year within the projections period.

 Standard Occupational Classification System (SOC)